 - This exam takes approximately 30-45 minutes.

-- Before the test begins, your physician or the technologist will ask you to lie on the table with your head slightly elevated and to lie still.
+- Before the test begins, the technologist will ask you to lie on the table with your head slightly elevated and to lie still.

 - The technologist then spreads a special gel over the area that he or she will examine.
 The gel allows better images.

-- The technologist presses the ultrasound wand against your skin and moves it back and forth.
-The pressure may cause some mild discomfort, but most people do not find the test painful.
+- The technologist presses the ultrasound wand against your skin and moves it along the course of the veins.
+The pressure may cause some discomfort.

-- As the wand moves back and forth, it sends the information to the computer that produces the images the technologist can view and record on a television-like screen.
+- The wand sends the data to the computer, which produces images the technologist views and records on a television-like screen.